robcarver17/pysystemtrade/docs/introduction.md

 (code continues from [same place](/examples/introduction/simplesystem.py) as before)

-Configuration objects can be created directly from a dictionary or by reading in files written in (yaml)[http:/pyyaml.org].
-To reproduce the setup we had above directly from a directory we'd create this config:
+Configuration objects can be created directly from a dictionary or by reading in files written in [yaml](http://pyyaml.org).
+To reproduce the setup we had above we'd make a dict like so:

 ```python
 from sysdata.configdata import Config